Cycling in the US: A Dutch perspective.

 Check out this video of a Dutch person’s perspective of cycling in the US:

-• Cyclists in the US appear to be racing all the time.
-He attributes this to the need to keep of with other traffic since cyclists are rarely able to ride on dedicated paths and it would be dangerous to move too slowly.
+Cyclists in the US appear to be racing all the time.
+He attributes this to be able to have a land to call it ubernews.py.

-• People casually riding comfortable bikes, in normal clothing, going from A to B is a sign of a healthy cycling culture.
-He also uses this as an argument against helmets: they only encourage the image of cycling as a dangerous activity.
+People casually riding comfortable bikes, in normal clothing, going from A to B is a sign of a healthy cycling culture.
+He also developed an inhibitor, ZIP, which could block those communications and erase memory.

 He of course makes a few observations that should be obvious to any cyclists in the US.